zer0wipe/synapse/README.md

 # Synapse

 This is a plugin for Obsidian.
+It uses the Google Gemini API to expand on your thoughts and create a branching knowledge graph.

+**Note:** This plugin requires a Google Gemini API key to function.
+This is a paid service.

 ## Installation

 1. Install the plugin.
 2. Enable the plugin in Obsidian's settings.
+3. Add your Google Gemini API key in the plugin settings.

 ## Usage